Oregon boundary dispute: War plan

 Due to his extensive travels throughout the western stations of the HBC, Governor Pelly instructed George Simpson to draft a plan for the British Government if hostilities were to arise with the Americans.
 Finalizing the proposal on March 29, 1845, Simpson called for two areas to launch offensives.
 The Red River Colony would be the base of operations for forays into the Great Plains, an expansive region then only lightly colonized by Americans.
 A militia composed of Métis riflemen and neighboring First Nations like the Ojibwe would be created, along with a garrison of Regular Army infantry.
 To secure the Pacific Northwest and the Columbia River, Simpson felt Cape Disappointment was of critical importance.
 A naval force of two steamboats and two ships of the line would bring a detachment of Royal Marines to create a coastal battery there.
-Recruitment was hoped by Simpson to gain a force led by Regular Army officers of 2,000 Métis and indigenous peoples in the region.
+Simpson hoped to recruit a force, led by Regular Army officers, of 2,000 Métis and indigenous peoples in the region.
 His proposal quickly earned the interest of the British Government as he met with Prime Minister Peel and Foreign Secretary Aberdeen on April 2. £1,000 was awarded to lay the ground work for defensive operations in the Pacific Northwest.
 Lord Stanley, the Secretary of State for War and the Colonies, favored the plan, declaring that the HBC had to finance military operations west of Sault Ste.
 Marie.